angr/angr-doc/docs/faq.md

 Searching around the internet, the major choices were:

 - LLVM is an obvious first candidate, but lifting binary code to LLVM cleanly is a pain.
-The two solutions are either lifting to LLVM through QEMU, which is hackish (and the only implementation of it seems very tightly integrated into S2E), or Remill (and by extension McSema), which only supports x86/amd64/aarch64.
+The two solutions are either lifting to LLVM through QEMU, which is hackish (and the only implementation of it seems very tightly integrated into S2E), or McSema, which only supported x86 at the time but has since gone through a rewrite and gotten support for x86-64 and aarch64.
 - TCG is QEMU's IR, but extracting it seems very daunting as well and documentation is very scarse.
 - REIL seems promising, but there is no standard reference implementation that supports all the architectures that we wanted.
 It seems like a nice academic work, but to use it, we would have to implement our own lifters, which we wanted to avoid.
 - BAP was another possibility.
 When we started work on angr, BAP only supported lifting x86 code, and up-do-date versions of BAP were only available to academic collaborators of the BAP authors.
 These were two deal-breakers.
 BAP has since become open, but it still only supports x86_64, x86, and ARM.